-Most drugs are illegal throughout the United States, including substances such as cocaine, heroin, methamphetamine, and acid.
-Other substances like marijuana, prescription painkillers, or prescription amphetamines, can be illegal under certain conditions.
+Most drugs are illegal throughout the United States.
+This includes drugs such as cocaine, heroin, methamphetamine, and acid.
+Other substances like marijuana, prescription painkillers, or prescription amphetamines, are illegal under certain conditions.
+The legal system is tasked with handling drug-related cases in the United States.
+Any number of things involving drugs or even alcohol can result in legal action.

-Specific charges for drug involvement depend on numerous factors.
-The type of drug, amount, location, and any existence of previous charges all play a role.
+The specific charges a person receives for their drug-related actions depend on a few factors.
+The type or types of drugs, the amount, the town or state where the person is, and any existence of previous charges all play a role.
 If ordered to appear in court, sentencing could be as simple as community service or a fine, or as severe as doing time in jail or prison.

-People who struggle with substance abuse and addiction are more likely to end up with drug charges and wrapped up in the legal system.
+People who struggle with substance abuse and addiction are more likely to end up with drug charges.
+Once someone is charged with a drug-related crime they quickly find themselves wrapped up in the legal system.
 For some individuals, the cycle of addiction also involves an extensive cycle in the court system.
 According to the Prison Policy Initiative, 1 out of 5 people incarcerated is doing time for a drug-related offense.

 Is locking up those with substance use disorder the most effective approach?
 People have little to no access to adequate drug rehabilitation while behind bars, especially compared to a qualified drug rehab facility.
 Offering offenders the option to attend drug rehab provides an alternative path to recovery for those who would end up trapped in the system for substances.

-There is an exorbitant number of people doing time for charges related to drugs, often stemming from a struggle with drug addiction.
-Of the 1 in 5 people incarcerated for drug-related charges, 456,000 of them are locked up for nonviolent crimes, such as a possession charge.
+There is an alarming number of people doing time for charges related to drugs, often stemming from a struggle with drug addiction.
+Of the 1 in 5 people incarcerated for drug-related charges, 456,000 of them are locked up for nonviolent crimes, such as possession charges.

-You may think possession doesn’t carry too long of a sentence, but The Brennan Center for Justice at NYU School of Law reported otherwise.
+You may think possession doesn’t carry too long of a sentence but The Brennan Center for Justice at NYU School of Law reported otherwise.
 Their research showed that many possession charges result in a jail sentence of a year or longer.
+People battling drug addiction are at risk when simply carrying drugs.
+Possession could easily result in a charge of a year or more.

 Additionally, there are very few resources in terms of treatment within the jail and prison systems.
 People who come into jail under the influence have little access to proper medical attention.
 They often end up spending the course of their detox period without much medical support for their drug withdrawal symptoms.